marmelab/FakeRest/README.md

 ### MSW

 We recommend you use [MSW](https://mswjs.io/) to mock your API.
-This will allow you to inspect requests as you usually do in the developer devtool network tab.
+This will allow you to inspect requests as you usually do in the devtools network tab.

 First, install msw and initialize it: